Global business leaders push for infrastructure funding overhaul

 G20 finance ministers agreed in Sydney in February to draw up “real and effective plans to lift the global economy” by more than 2 percent “above the trajectory implied by current policies” over five years.
 They meet again in Australia in September.

-“I‘m not pre-empting things by saying that the task force wants the G20 to pause, take stock and align global regulation.”

-Tackling the infrastructure deficit is one of four areas the B20 says is critical to meeting the growth goal, alongside financing growth, slashing unemployment and boosting investment and trade.

-Australia is the host of this year’s G20 meetings, a fact that B20 sherpa Robert Milliner said gave credibility to the talks, given Australia’s record two decades of unbroken growth.
+Australia is the host of this year’s G20 meetings, a fact that B20 sherpa Robert Milliner said gave credibility to the talks, noting Australia’s record two decades of unbroken growth.

 One issue that won’t be on the table at the B20 talks is corporate “profit shifting”, which costs governments up to $3 trillion a year, according to researchers from Tax Justice Network.